Pictured Recipe: Slow-Cooker Sweet Potato Casserole with Marshmallows

 Traditionally topped with marshmallows and containing upwards of a stick of butter and a ton of added sugar, sweet potato casserole is one decadent side dish that can become too decadent in a hurry.
-I want to indulge, but not at that fat- and calorie-laden price.
-I think EatingWell’s healthy Sweet Potato Casserole recipe is even more delicious than traditional sweet potato casserole recipes and will leave room for pumpkin pie too.
+Everyone wants to indulge on Thanksgiving, but not at that sugar- and fat-laden price!
+Luckily, these four tips will help you cut down on added butter and sugar for an even more delicious sweet potato casserole that will leave room for pie too.

-To keep the calories reasonable, we start with a smaller amount of potatoes.
-This yields about a 1/2 cup serving size for each person, which is plenty, especially considering all the other food on a Thanksgiving menu.
+To keep the calories reasonable, start with a smaller amount of potatoes.
+Plan for about a 1/2 cup serving size for each person, or better yet, make individual servings by making the casserole inside the sweet potato itself.
+Each person gets 1/2 potato, which is plenty, especially considering all the other food on the Thanksgiving menu.

 Get the Recipe: Sweet Potato Casserole

 5 Secrets to Making Green Bean Casserole Healthier